Sleepwalker (character): Fictional character biography

-The Sleepwalkers are entities from the Mindscape, a dimension that borders on the minds of all living things, and work to protect the world from the dangerous creatures that inhabit it.
-One Sleepwalker was trapped in the mind of college student Rick Sheridan by his archenemy Cobweb.
-He is able to communicate with Rick via dreams and can manifest in the real world while he sleeps.
-Furthermore, his real name is unpronounceable by humans, so he is simply known as Sleepwalker to avoid confusion.
+The Mindscape is a dimension that borders on the minds of all intelligent beings and living things, inhabited by many strange creatures.
+Some of them are very dangerous, seeking to invade the sleeping minds of humans.
+The Sleepwalkers act as guardians to defend these minds and the Mindscape, apprehending the creatures.
+One such Sleepwalker was trapped in the mind of New York college student Rick Sheridan after being tricked by his archenemy Cobweb.
+When Rick sleeps, Sleepwalker can materialize in reality or remain in Rick's mind and converse with him via his dreams.
+After he is informed that Sleepwalker is not malicious, Rick comes to an understanding with him, allowing Sleepwalker to battle crime at night.

-Rick and Sleepwalker eventually worked out an understanding, allowing the latter to fight crime and various injustices.
-This was not easy, as Sleepwalker's appearance caused fear among regular people.

-With Spider-Man, Sleepwalker battled Kingpin and Crimewave.
-With Darkhawk, Deathlok, Moon Knight, and the Squadron Supreme, he attempted to stop Eon's body from invading Earth's Universe.
-He also battled the Chain Gang.
-With Deathlok's help, he rescued Alyssa Conover and a number of other innocent people from being experimented on by the mysterious Mr. FX.
-He fought Nightmare, and then battled Spectra.
-Alongside Mister Fantastic and the Thing, he battled the Thought Police.
-Alongside Darkhawk and Spider-Man, Sleepwalker saved Portal from the Brotherhood of Evil Mutants.
-He also battled various supernatural menaces, including a demonic genie known as Mr. Jyn and the spirit of a traumatized young man that had gained superhuman powers and became obsessed with recreating the scene of his mother's murder.

-Sleepwalker is one of the few entities who remember the events of The Infinity Gauntlet storyline.
-Sleepwalker spent most of it fighting the villains called the Chain Gang and rescuing people from natural disasters.
-However, Nebula turned back time, neutralizing what he had gone through.
+Sleepwalker is one of the few entities who remember the events of The Infinity Gauntlet storyline, during which he battled the villainous Chain Gang and rescued people from natural disasters.
+However, Nebula turns back time, neutralizing what he had gone through.
 He considers his vague memories to be just a dream.

-Sleepwalker played an important role in the Infinity War, helping to defeat the Magus by channeling mental powers from Professor X, Jean Grey, Psylocke and Moondragon through Rick Sheridan's mind.
-He also contributed to the battle against the evil clones of the superheroes Beast, Firestar and Daredevil.
+Sleepwalker plays an important role in the Infinity War, helping to defeat the Magus by channeling mental powers from Professor X, Jean Grey, Psylocke, and Moondragon through Rick Sheridan's mind.
+He also contributes to the battle against the evil clones of the superheroes Beast, Firestar, and Daredevil.
 Part of the fight against the evil doubles involved Sleepwalker impersonating his own evil clone.

 In the "Infinity Crusade" storyline, Sleepwalker is brainwashed by the Goddess and taken to her version of Counter-Earth.
 During the battle between the Goddess's forces and the rest of Earth's heroes, Sleepwalker subdues Darkhawk and the Human Torch by dragging them into the water with his shape-changing powers.